Workbench-Build/workbook/docs/design.md

 - If you substitute a stable coin or ETH with your token will things still work?
 If so, then you probably don't need to create a new token.
 - Does the blockchain change the system of trust in any meaningful way, or just shift it around?
 Does it just try to replace trust with verification?
 - Does the token create new trust relationships or strengthen existing trust relationships?
-- What would your system look like if you didn’t use blockchain at all?
+- What would your system look like if you didn't use blockchain at all?

 ### Incentive Alignment